-Nearly half of new US virus infections are in just 5 states
+Nearly Half of New US Virus Infections Are in Just 5 States

 New York, Michigan, Florida, Pennsylvania and New Jersey together reported 44% of the nation’s new COVID-19 infections, or nearly 197,500 new cases, in the latest available seven-day period, according to state health agency data compiled by Johns Hopkins University.
 Total U.S. infections during the same week numbered more than 452,000.

+The heavy concentration of new cases in states that account for 22% of the U.S. population has prompted some experts and elected officials to call for President Joe Biden’s administration to ship additional vaccine doses to those places.
+So far, the White House has shown no signs of shifting from its policy of dividing vaccine doses among states based on population.

-Surging vaccines to places where the number is going up makes sense, said Dr. Elvin H. Geng, a professor in infectious diseases at Washington University.
+Sending extra doses to places where infection numbers are climbing makes sense, said Dr. Elvin H. Geng, a professor in infectious diseases at Washington University.
 But it’s also complicated.
+States that are more successfully controlling the virus might see less vaccine as a result.

 “You wouldn’t want to make those folks wait because they were doing better,” Geng said.
 “On the other hand, it only makes sense to send vaccines to where the cases are rising.”